intmus/inttheory22-23/_11-further-part-writing/a1-funds-of-part-writing.md

 ## A first attempt at part-writing

-Let's use these two concepts to try to harmonize the simple melody below with one harmony per pitch.
+Let's use these two main concepts to try to harmonize the simple melody below with one harmony per pitch.
+Work through harmonizing the melody below, and take notes on each decision you have to make as your work through the process.
+If you get stuck, go back and look at the two major concepts to see if one of them gives you an idea how to proceed.
+And once you have finished, analyze your chorale to check for errors.

+{% capture ex2 %}X:2
+T:A first attempt at part-writing
+M:4/4
+L:1/2
+K:C
+V:1
+[c] [A]| [B] [c]|]
+V:2 clef=bass
+x x| x x|]
+w:C:{% endcapture %}
+{% include abc-example.html number="2" abc=ex2 %}

+### Conclusions

+As you started, you hopefully realized that you had to make some important choices first such as choosing your key and cadences.
+By the end, you should have created a process similar to the following.

 **To harmonize a melody in a four-part chorale style, you should:**
 - **Identify the key**